 Today’s Winter Wonderland idea for Cub Scouts is both a craft and a snack.
 Make snowmen out of powdered sugar donuts, some pretzels, and a few other easy to find ingredients.

 A quick silly applause adds some fun to a Pack meeting.
-These two applauses go with this month’s Winter Wonderland theme.
+These two applauses go with a Winter Wonderland theme but they also can just add some fun to any meeting or activity.

 You don’t need a lot of fancy materials to make these and they can be put together pretty quickly, so these could be done at a pack meeting or den meeting.